 Schedule I of Article 5-04 of Regulation S-X requires the condensed financial information of the parent company to be filed when the restricted net assets of consolidated subsidiaries exceed 25 percent of consolidated net assets as of the end of the most recently completed fiscal year.
 For purposes of this test, restricted net assets of consolidated subsidiaries shall mean that amount of the registrant's proportionate share of net assets of its consolidated subsidiaries (after intercompany eliminations) which as of the end of the most recent fiscal year may not be transferred to the parent company in the form of loans, advances or cash dividends without the consent of a third party.

-The Company’s PRC subsidiaries’ net assets as of December 31, 2018 and 2017 did not exceed 25% of the Company’s consolidated net assets.
-Accordingly, Parent Company’s condensed financial statements have not been required in accordance with Rule 5-04 and Rule 12-04 of SEC Regulation S-X.
+The Company's PRC subsidiaries' net assets as of March 31, 2020 and December 31, 2019 did not exceed 25% of the Company's consolidated net assets.
+Accordingly, the Parent Company's condensed consolidated financial statements have not been required in accordance with Rule 5-04 and Rule 12-04 of SEC Regulation S-X.